probsys/AutoGP.jl/README.md

 # AutoGP

-_Warning: This is rapidly evolving research software._

 This package contains the reference implementation of AutoGP, a method for automatically learning the structure of time series data using Gaussian process models.

 ## Installing

-This software is tested on Debian 5.19.11-1rodete1 (2022-10-31) x86_64 GNU/Linux.

 1. Obtain [Julia 1.8](https://julialang.org/downloads/) or later.
 2. Clone this repository.